ordinaryexperts/aws-marketplace-oe-patterns-drupal/README.md

 We support multiple availability zones using an RDS Aurora serverless cluster and Amazon's integrated options to distribute infrastructure.

-Regions suppored by OE stack based on Aurora serverless availability:
+Regions supported by Ordinary Experts' stack:

 | Fully Supported | Partially Supported | Unsupported |
 | ----------- | ----------- | ----------- |